dorgrn/TakiMultiplayer/README.md

 * Dor Grinshpan - dorgrin6@gmail.com

 ## License
-We don't own the textures of the cards!
+We don't own the textures of the cards, the game design and rules.
-This project is licensed under the ISC License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the ISC License.